 Like a bowl of ful or congee, for me a chilli is best enjoyed with a variety of garnishes so each person can customise their bowl to their liking.
 Sliced chillies or jalapenos, fresh coriander, pickled onions, pickled cabbage, spicy tomato salsa (link above), hot sauces, sliced spring onions, lime quarters, and sour cream or Mexican cotija (white cheese) are all musts.

 Serve with tortilla chips or corn chips or make some Mexican red rice for a really filling meal.
-And if you have leftover chilli, top it on my nachos (link above) or spread it on these quesadillas, and for that you should also make some authentic guacamole.
+And if you have leftover chilli, top it on my ultimate nachos or spread it on these quesadillas, and for that you should also make some authentic guacamole.
 Wash it all down with classic margaritas or micheladas.

 Easy Vegetarian Chilli Recipe for Chilli Con Carne Sin Carne (Without Meat) and It’s Vegan Too